Preussen (ship): History

-The sturdily built ship could weather every storm and even tack in force 9 winds.
+The sturdily built ship could withstand heavy weather and was able to tack in force 9 winds.
 In such conditions eight men had to hold the 6+1/2 ft double steering wheel.
 She was successfully used in the saltpeter trade with Chile, setting speed records in the process.
 Due to her appearance, uniqueness, and excellent sailing characteristics seamen called her the "Queen of the Queens of the Seas".
-In 1903 (2 February - 1 May) she sailed an unequalled record voyage from Lizard Point to Iquique in 57 days.
+In 1903, she sailed an unequalled record voyage from Lizard Point to Iquique in 57 days.
 She made twelve "round trips" (Hamburg-Chile and back home) and one journey round the world via New York and Yokohama, Japan in charter to the Standard Oil Co.
 When she entered New York harbour, almost all New Yorkers were "on their legs" to see and welcome that unique tall sailing ship.
 Capt.
 B. R. Petersen was accompanied by his wife and his little son; both left the ship and returned to Hamburg later by steamer.
 The mighty Preussen, as she was named by many seamen, had only two skippers in her career, Captain Boye Richard Petersen (11 voyages) and Captain Jochim Hans Hinrich Nissen (2 full voyages and the last).
 Both masters learned and developed their skills sailing such a huge sailing ship under Capt.
 Robert Hilgendorf, late master of Potosí.